Oneo64/Auldworlde/Characters/Ljorn.md

 ## Notes
 [^1]: Ljörn's sword is a Peterson Type L sword.
 [^2]: Before his adventure, Ljörn knew the story told in *Draugritt um minn Výss*.
 One of the characters, Yngvarr, was killed by a draugr when he was knocked over and slashed.
 And during his trip to the castle ruin, Ljörn was knocked over and was almost killed by Ingwaz the Fiend, just like how Yngvarr was in the story.
-That moment is where his odd behaviours come from.
+That moment is where his odd behaviors come from.